COLUMBIA, S.C. - South Carolina coach Steve Spurrier is sticking with Stephen Garcia at quarterback.

 Spurrier said Thursday that the freshman from Tampa's Jefferson High would make his second start Saturday against Tennessee.
 His first came in the Gamecocks' last game, Oct.
 18 against LSU.
 He threw for 215 yards and a touchdown but was sacked six times and threw an interception late that helped the Tigers hold on for 24-17 win.

-Spurrier said he hopes Garcia can play the whole game but Chris Smelley would be ready.
+Spurrier said he hopes Garcia can play the whole game but if he struggles Chris Smelley would be ready.

 Clemson: Tailback C.J.
 Spiller is expected to play Saturday.
 He has been out since pulling a hamstring Oct.
-9 against Wake.
+9 against Wake Forest.

 Tennessee: Brent Vinson, who shares time at cornerback, was suspended for Saturday's game for an undisclosed reason.
 He also missed the season opener due to academics.